dotX-Automation/dua-template/dua-template.md

 ## Support and limitations

-This work is developed on, and supposed to run on, Linux-based systems.
+This work is developed on, and mainly supposed to run on, Linux-based systems.
 It can work, and has been independently tested, on different machines running Windows or macOS, although not all features might be available due to limitations of the Docker engine on those platforms.

 The officially supported platforms are: